RobMeades/ioc-client/README.md

 ...and of course run `sudo systemctl stop cellular` to stop the current instance.
 Or just leave the cellular modem disconnected from the Raspberry Pi, to be quite sure.

-If you need to open other tunnelling ports (e.g. to upload log files from the `ioc-client`) then repeat the process of creating a systemd unit file for the additional tunnels.
+If you need to open other outgoing tunnelling ports (e.g. to upload log files from the `ioc-client`) then repeat the process of creating a systemd unit file for the additional tunnels.

 Once you have everything running sweetly, create another `systemctl` unit file that starts the `ioc-client` at boot by creating a file called something like `/lib/systemd/system/ioc-client.service` with contents something like: